sCrypt-Inc/scryptTS-docs/docs/tutorials/ordinal-auction.md

         'first input is not spending specified ordinal UTXO' )

-    // Ensure the 1sat ordinal is being payed out to the winning bidder. let outputs = Utils.buildPublicKeyHashOutput(hash160(this.bidder), 1n)
+    // Ensure the 1sat ordinal is being paid out to the winning bidder. let outputs = Utils.buildPublicKeyHashOutput(hash160(this.bidder), 1n)

     // Ensure the second output is paying the bid to the auctioneer.